 How much time do you spend thinking about other people’s money?

-If you work for a nonprofit in the …read more »
+If you work for a nonprofit in the freedom movement, …read more »

 At DonorsTrust, one of the scariest things we see is when a donor fails to set guidelines around their giving, leading to a steady drift away from the donor’s principles after their death.
 Let’s celebrate Halloween – and, appropriately, All Saints Day – with a guest post highlighting some terrifying betrayals of donor intent.